lucasmcclean/altimate/README.md

 decisions and taking unique approaches to ensuring an accessible web. **Altimate** does just that.

-## Preparing and running the chrome extention
+## Preparing and Running the Chrome Extention

 ### Frontend

-The files for the frontend with a external backend are currently being hosted at [Frontend](https://lucasmcclean.github.io/altimate-showcase/)
+The files for the frontend with a external backend are currently being hosted at [lucasmcclean.github.io/altimate-showcase/](https://lucasmcclean.github.io/altimate-showcase/).

 To run the app entirely locally:
 - `git clone` this repository